Richard Wright (author): Career

-France
+Move to France, later life and death

 Following a stay of a few months in Québec, Canada, including a lengthy stay in the village of Sainte-Pétronille on the Île d'Orléans, Wright moved to Paris in 1946.
 He became a permanent American expatriate.

 In Paris, Wright became friends with French writers Jean-Paul Sartre and Albert Camus, whom he had met while still in New York, and he and his wife became particularly good friends with Simone de Beauvoir, who stayed with them in 1947.
-However, as Michel Fabre argues, Wright's existentialist leanings were more influenced by Soren Kierkegaard, Edmund Husserl, and especially Martin Heidegger.
-In following Fabre's argument, with respect to Wright's existentialist proclivities during the period of 1946 to 1951, Hue Woodson suggests that Wright's exposure to Husserl and Heidegger "directly came as an intended consequence of the inadequacies of Sartre's synthesis of existentialism and Marxism for Wright."
+However, as Michel Fabre argues, Wright's existentialist leanings were more influenced by Søren Kierkegaard, Edmund Husserl, and especially Martin Heidegger.
+In following Fabre's argument, with respect to Wright's existentialist proclivities during the period of 1946 to 1951, Hue Woodson suggests that Wright's exposure to Husserl and Heidegger "directly came as an intended consequence of the inadequacies of Sartre's synthesis of existentialism and Marxism for Wright".
 His Existentialist phase was expressed in his second novel, The Outsider (1953), which described an African-American character's involvement with the Communist Party in New York.
 He also became friends with fellow expatriate writers Chester Himes and James Baldwin.
 His relationship with the latter ended in acrimony after Baldwin published his essay "Everybody's Protest Novel" (collected in Notes of a Native Son), in which he criticized Wright's portrayal of Bigger Thomas as stereotypical.
 In 1954 Wright published Savage Holiday.

 After becoming a French citizen in 1947, Wright continued to travel through Europe, Asia, and Africa.
 He drew material from these trips for numerous nonfiction works.
 In 1949, Wright contributed to the anti-communist anthology The God That Failed; his essay had been published in the Atlantic Monthly three years earlier and was derived from the unpublished portion of Black Boy.
 He was invited to join the Congress for Cultural Freedom, which he rejected, correctly suspecting that it had connections with the CIA.
 Fearful of links between African Americans and communists, the FBI had Wright under surveillance starting in 1943.
 With the heightened communist fears of the 1950s, Wright was blacklisted by Hollywood movie studio executives.
-But in 1950, he starred as the teenager Bigger Thomas (Wright was 42) in an Argentinian film version of Native Son.
+But in 1950, he starred as Bigger Thomas in an Argentinian film version of Native Son.